 Jesus, early in his ministry, attended a synagogue on the Sabbath where he healed a man's withered hand.
 The Pharisees who saw the miracle believed Jesus broke the Sabbath because they considered the healing "work."
 Jesus' trespass of their man-made rules (not God's law) motivated their hard hearts to seek the help of the Herodians to murder him (Mark 3:1 - 6).
 This is the first plot against Jesus mentioned in the gospels and the first time the followers of Herod are mentioned in the New Testament.

 On another occasion the Pharisees wanted to try and trap Jesus into stating something which could be construed as being against the Roman government.
 Their plan was to send some of their disciples and some Herodians to Jesus and have them ask him a certain "honest" question (Matthew 22:15 - 16, Mark 12:13 - 14).
-The question was: "'Teacher, we know that You are true, and care about no one; for You do not regard the person of men, but teach the way of God in truth.
-Is it lawful to pay taxes to Caesar, or not?
-Shall we pay, or shall we not pay?'"
+The question was, "Is it lawful to pay taxes to Caesar, or not?
+Shall we pay, or shall we not pay?"
 (Mark 12:14 - 15, NKJV).
-Jesus' response not only did not entrap him but had those who asked the question marveling at his answer!
+Those who heard his response were amazed!

 And Jesus answered and said to them, "Render the things of Caesar to Caesar, and the things of God to God" (Mark 12:17, HBFV).

 Why were the Herodians, who were not a religious group, so vehemently against Jesus?
 One Biblical commentary attempts to answer this question by stating the following.